 The last remnants of paint on the surface of the original paper are then removed with extreme care using a medium-to-fine wire wool.
 This sounds drastic but Mark has found that it is the most effective method.
 The most important aspect of this final stage of work is to avoid damaging the surface of the original paper by ‘working’ it too much.
 Using a softer material, such as cotton wool, requires more pressure and more work and therefore causes more damage.

-The results TOP
+The results Back to top

 Mark Sandiford’s work revealed surviving wallpaper on almost the entire east wall of the Bath Room.
 This provided all the evidence required to recreate the repeat pattern and enabled us to commission reproduction wallpaper which precisely replicates the original paper hung by John Soane in the early 19th century.